Trust-Anchor-Group/NeuroFoundry/Root/NeuroFoundry/Index.md

 				AddMarkdown("","⌛");
 			);

+			StartRequest:=()->
+			(
+				NeuroFoundryState.NrQuestions++;
+			);

+			EndRequest:=(Error)->
+			(
+				if Error then
+					NeuroFoundryState.NrErrors++
+				else
+					NeuroFoundryState.NrResponses++;

+				if NeuroFoundryState.NrErrors>0 and
+					NeuroFoundryState.NrErrors+NeuroFoundryState.NrResponses=NeuroFoundryState.NrQuestions and
+					!NeuroFoundryState.ErrorSent then
+				(
+					NeuroFoundryState.ErrorSent:=true;
+					PushEvent(PTabID,"ProcessingError",{});
+				)
+			);

 			AskAi(Instruction,Parameters,Functions):=
 			(
 				if (--NeuroFoundryState.QueriesLeft>=0) then
 				(
+					StartRequest();
+					try
+					(
 						Request:=
 						{
 							"type":NeuroFoundryState.Type,
 							"scope":NeuroFoundryState.Scope,
 							"roles":NeuroFoundryState.Roles,
 							"jurisdiction":NeuroFoundryState.Jurisdiction,
 							"references":NeuroFoundryState.References,
 							"title":NeuroFoundryState.Title,
 							"headers":NeuroFoundryState.Headers
 						};

 						foreach P in Parameters do Request[P.Key]:=P.Value;

 						Instruction :=
 							"You help legal professionals generate texts for legal documents. "+ "During the generation of the document, multiple calls will be made. "+ "You take JSON as input that will contain what is known.
 You call functions "+ "to return recommendations.
 Input properties are as follows: 'type' defines "+ "the type of document that is to be generated, 'scope' contains a description "+ "of the scope of the document, 'roles' describes the roles included in the "+ "contract, 'jurisdiction' defines the legal jurisdiction, "+ "'references' contains any references that should be taken into account, "+ "'title', if defined, contains the title of the document, and 'headers' "+ "contain the headers that already have been generated. " + Instruction;

 						R:=(ChatGpt(Instruction, QuickLoginUser.Jid, JSON.Encode(Request, false), Functions, false, false)
 							???
 ChatGpt(Instruction, QuickLoginUser.Jid, JSON.Encode(Request, false), Functions, false, false));

 						if empty(R.Content) then
 						(
 							foreach P in Parameters do R.Function.Arguments[P.Key]:=P.Value;

 							PushEvent(PTabID,R.Function.Name,R.Function.Arguments);
 							eval(R.Function.Name)(R.Function.Arguments)
 						)
 						else
 						(
 							PushEvent(PTabID,"AddMarkdown",
 							{
 								"Markdown":R.Content,
 								"Placeholder":"⌛"
 							});
 							AddMarkdown(R.Content,"⌛")
+						);

+						EndRequest(false)
+					)
+					catch
+					(
+						EndRequest(true)
 					)
 				)
 			);